alllee/AzureAIMystery/Challenge 1: Custom Vision/README.md

 # Cluedo

+Hello Detective!
+You have been given some images from the crime scene but you need a way to analyse them and identify potential murder weapons.

+In this challenge, you will be building an Object Detection Model.
+Firstly, you will train your model using sample Training Images of the objects you wish to detect.
+Then, you will test your model using the Crime Scene Images.

+Make note of which Weapon was detected in which Room.
+YOu will need this information later!

+Good luck!

 ## Create a Custom Vision Project

   1. In a new browser tab, open the Custom Vision portal at https://customvision.ai and sign in using the Microsoft account associated with your Azure subscription